-Group Communication Definition, Elements, Examples, Importance, and Barriers
+This article offers a Group Communication Definition, Elements, Examples, Importance, and Barriers.

 Group Communication

-Group communication refers to the regular discussion among a group of people who keep communicating to achieve a goal.
-Group members communicate to improve teamwork therefore; it is also known as team discussion.
-They come together and discuss to accomplish an independent and interdependent goal.
-An interdependent goal is a mutual objective in which many people work together to achieve the same purpose.
+Group communication refers to the regular discussion among a group of people who continue to communicate to achieve a goal.
+Group members communicate to improve teamwork; therefore, it is also known as team discussion.
+They come together and discuss how to accomplish an independent and interdependent goal.
+An interdependent goal is a shared objective in which many people work together to achieve a common purpose.

 Group communication is a crucial element in forming small groups and social groups in society.
 The different types of social groups are primary groups, secondary groups, self-help groups, learning groups, service groups, civic groups, work groups, public groups, virtual groups, and political groups.
 The five examples of small group communication are regular discussions among nuclear family members, classmates, roommates, and project members.